maxmartinezruts/Air-Mobility/README.md

 # Urban airspace model
 In an urban environment, pathfinding (or routing) is a crucial task for delivery.
-Any drone has to be able to avoid known static and dynamic obstacles as well as unknown obstacles [11] [10].
+Any drone has to be able to avoid known static and dynamic obstacles as well as unknown obstacles.
 Furthermore, not all areas are accessible by the drone.
 The existence of geofenced areas, no-fly zones, known obstacles such as buildings or other drones limits the path possibilities of the drone and makes the pathfinding process convoluted.
-In [8], 3 air routing networks are presented: routing over buildings, routing over roads and free routing with restricted zones such as buildings.
+In previous literature, air routing networks are presented: routing over buildings, routing over roads and free routing with restricted zones such as buildings.
 The latter routing network is defined by creating an AirMatrix composed by blocks of air that are distributed over the airspace.
 Air blocks are present in all locations with the exception of buildings and other restricted zones.
 The method used to achieve an efficient pathfinding